-- Basic Life Support (BLS): Emergency medical care administered to the EMT-basic scope of practice. - Advanced Life Support (ALS): Emergency medical care administered to at least the level of an emergency medical technician-paramedic's scope of practice.
+- ❖ Basic Life Support (BLS)5: Emergency medical care administered to the EMT-basic scope of practice. - ❖ Advanced Life Support (ALS)6: Emergency medical care administered to at least the level of an emergency medical technician-paramedic's scope of practice. - ❖ Specialty Care Transport7: Interfacility transportation of a critically injured or ill beneficiary by a ground ambulance vehicle, including medically necessary supplies and services, at a level of service beyond the scope of the EMT-Paramedic.